 If you have a spare week in your life and you can ski or snowboard then you owe it to yourself before you die to make it to the Dolomites, I promise you will not be disappointed!

-Those all important stats for the gear junkies out there recorder using Ski Tracks on iOS
+Those all important stats from the day for the gear junkies out there recorded using Ski Tracks on iOS on an iPhone 4S

 More Pics from The Dolomites Ski Adventure can be found over on Flickr and by direct feed here: http://www.fluidr.com/photos/jameshandlon/sets/72157640344946915